How to use your new ePortfolio - Top Tips

 • Once acknowledged by the latter, items are added to your portfolio

-No examination result will show in the ePortfolio until the second quarter of 2025.
+No examination result will show in the ePortfolio until later in the year (August 2025 is likely).
 You should retain all correspondence from the Examinations team and, in the interim, upload result emails to the Curriculum Catch-up tab.

 The ePortfolio is not replacing the existing surgical logbook.
-You should continue to generate PDF reports from the Eye Logbook and upload these to the relevant tab.
+You should use the same ESR button (Output Data) to generate your PDF report and then upload it to the Logbook tab in your Learning Logs.

 Please consult the Help Centre for more details.